 Hughes Lane Art Walk unveiled in Uptown Waterloo

+Mayor Dave Jaworsky and Ward 7 Coun.
+Tenille Bonoguore pose with Uptown BIA staff for the unveiling of the Hughes Lane Art Walk. (@TenilleUptown / Twitter)

-The city and the Uptown BIA officially unveiled the Hughes Lane Art Walk on Thursday.
+KITCHENER -- Uptown Waterloo has a bit more colour after the city and the Uptown BIA officially unveiled the Hughes Lane Art Walk.

-The alleyway just off of King Street and connects to Regina Street features a collection of murals from local artists.
+The alleyway connects King Street South and Regina Street South, and now features a collection of murals from local artists.

+"I think it's really exciting because it draws attention to a space which people maybe don't know about or they just pass through or they park their vehicle near here," said graphic artist Lucy Bilson.

-Uptown businesses and the city of Waterloo partnered together to make the walkable art installation happen and provide canvasses for the art.
+The walkable art installation is a partnership between the city and uptown businesses, who provided the canvases for the art.

-The Uptown Waterloo BIA says they hope the Hughes Lane can let people enjoy art in a safe outdoor setting.
+The BIA said it hoped Hughes Lane will let people enjoy art in a safe outdoor setting.